HiDeoo/starlight-versions/docs/src/content/docs/configuration.md

 When navigating to a different version, the plugin supports two redirect strategies:

 - `same-page`: Redirect to the same page when navigating to this version.
-- `root`: Redirect to the root page of the documentation when to this version.
+- `root`: Redirect to the root page of the documentation when navigating to this version.